arkhn/ig-template/README.md

-# ig-template-fhir
+# arkhn-ig-template

-package hl7.fhir.template
+package arkhn.fhir.template

-Template used for most HL7-defined FHIR implementation guides (based on ig-template-base - package = hl7.base.template).
-Adds HL7 logos.
+Template used for arkhn implementationguides